JoanComasFdz/dotnet-scenario-unittesting/README.md

 ```

 > **Important**:
-If your Controller get a `DbContext` injected, make sure it has a parameterless constructor.
+> If your Controller gets a `DbContext` injected, make sure that:
+>   - It has a parameterless constructor.
+>   - The types used in the DbSets have a primary key.